-- Diverse audiences: Students participating in SSF workshops who will have access to the artwork range in age from 8 18yrs old.
-Beyond that, the artwork will be available for viewing by the general public on a daily basis. - Access Needs: The artwork will be accessed by people with a range of access needs, including physical, intellectual, behavioural or sensory disability.
+- Diverse audiences: Students participating in SSF workshops range in age from 8 - 18yrs old.
+Beyond that, the artwork will be available for viewing by the general public on a daily basis. - Access Needs: Beyond the Primary and Secondary workshops we are running for Unmapping, the artwork may be accessed by all of SSF visitors.
+While the Unmapping program is not designed specifically for people with access requirement, the artwork will be accessed by people with a range of access needs, including physical, intellectual, behavioural or sensory disability.
 This includes diverse needs, with examples including people who: are blind or vision impaired; are deaf or hard of hearing; are non-verbal; use a wheelchair; have an intellectual disability; have mental health support needs; have challenging behaviour; have autism spectrum disorders; have cerebral palsy; have Down syndrome. - Ongoing Interaction: The artwork will be installed for three to six months at SSF, with students from other workshop programs and the general public having the opportunity to view the artwork.
 A series of prompts and provocations (as devised by SSF learning staff) will be in place at SSF, encouraging people to respond creatively to the artwork and share their results.